-Under the direction of the echocardiography laboratory leadership, the cardiac sonographer is responsible for the acquisition of congenital cardiac ultrasound studies.
-Demonstrates basic knowledge of congenital cardiac abnormalities, cardiac pathology, and palliative/corrective congenital heart procedures, cardiac hemodynamic principles, and understands the diagnostic imaging necessary in order to answer the clinical questions.
+Under the direction of the echocardiography laboratory leadership, the senior cardiac sonographer is responsible for the independent acquisition of normal to complex congenital cardiac ultrasound studies.
+Demonstrates knowledge of congenital cardiac abnormalities, cardiac pathology, and palliative/corrective congenital heart procedures, and cardiac hemodynamic principles, and understands the diagnostic imaging that is necessary to answer the clinical questions.
 Uses diagnostic ultrasound to perform cardiac ultrasound studies on assigned patients of all ages and across all hospital environments.
+Participates in training of a variety of echocardiography learners.
 Assists in gathering ultrasound, and other medical data necessary to allow the physician to reach a medical diagnosis.
-Shows a capacity for critical thinking, judgement, and skill throughout the role.
+Shows a high capacity for critical thinking, judgement, and skill throughout the role.
 Helps to ensures that equipment is functional and maintained for immediate use.
 Participates in outreach clinics, weekend, holiday coverage, and on-call services as assigned.
 Maintains records and reports on equipment, procedures performed and billing.

 The essential functions listed are typical examples of work performed by positions in this job classification.
 They are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Employees may also perform other duties as assigned.